darienrh/CAPSTONE/README.md

 # please improve GUI from here

 # To Do:
 - improve design and styles
-- finish topology page (currently broken)
 - add more pages for things like network statistics, topology view, IDS view, etc

 # Run it: